 Remit of the Global Surgical Advisor

-- Contributing to the development of the RCS global strategy and leading on the formulation of engagement plans for their respective regions.
+- Contributing to the development of the College's global strategy and leading the formulation of engagement plans for their respective regions.

-- Identifying emerging issues and advising the Global Affairs Standing Committee on the implications of any policies, curricula changes, practice developments, research, strategies or discussions on the direction of RCS international activities or its overseas members.
+- Identifying emerging issues and advising the Global Affairs Standing Committee on the implications of any policies, curricula changes, practice developments, research, strategies or discussions on the direction of the College's international activities or its overseas members.

-Global Surgical Advisor has been appointed for the following regions:
+Global Surgical Advisors have been appointed for the following regions: